What is a Reader?

 What is the cost?

-The diocese meets the cost of Reader training asking for a small contribution from the candidate’s parish.
+The diocese meets the cost of Reader training asking for a contribution from the candidate’s parish.
 Reader candidates themselves are not expected to contribute to the cost of training, other than the costs incurred in travelling to and from classes.
 Financial constraint should not be considered a barrier to Reader training; in such cases we look to support all candidates and parishes.
 Please contact us for more information.

 How much time does it take?